Are you looking for an opportunity to help introduce, inspire, and engage the next, more diverse generation of fisheries professionals?

 Mentor Match:

-Students selected for the Hutton Junior Fisheries Biology Program are matched with a mentor within commuting distance (within a 45-mile radius) and will receive notification from the Educational Programs Coordinator.
+Students selected for the Hutton Junior Fisheries Biology Program are matched with a mentor within commuting distance (within a 45-mile radius) and will receive notification from the Education Programs Coordinator.
 AFS staff will notify mentors of their student matches after the AFS Hutton Committee reviews all student application and finalize the mentor-student matching processes.

 Selected students are matched with a mentor in their local area for an eight-week internship in a fisheries setting.
 Among the many activities that “Hutton Scholars” may assist with include: